Rob-Pait/dreamcloud-docs/tutorials/source/setting-up-gitlab.rst

 instructions that we will be following may also work for other Debian based distros, although I have not tested that.
-You can spin up an instance using the Web UI (the smallest flavor should be fine), I recommend writing a small script to do it for you.
-After the instance is running , give it
+You can spin up an instance using the Web UI (the smallest flavor should be fine), I recommend writing a small script to do it for you, but you can also launch the instance from the web UI.
+After the instance is running , give it an IP and then proceed.

 Installing Gitlab
 -----------------